-How family leave affects your taxes will largely depend on where you live and the laws in that specific state. “[This] is one of the reasons why passing a federal paid leave policy is so important — the current patchwork of paid leave policies is often confusing to utilize at best and, more often than not, entirely absent,” Neil Sroka, communications director with
+How family leave affects the 2021 taxes you file in 2022 will largely depend on where you live and the laws in that specific state. “[This] is one of the reasons why passing a federal paid leave policy is so important — the current patchwork of paid leave policies is often confusing to utilize at best and, more often than not, entirely absent,” Neil Sroka, communications director with

-PL+US: Paid Leave for the United State, tells Romper.
+PL+US: Paid Leave for the United States, tells Romper.

-Life with a new baby and tax season are confusing enough on their own, but when you combine the two factors, then throw in a global pandemic plus income from potential stimulus checks, tax season gets overwhelming fast.
-If you’re feeling in over your head, the following tips will help clarify how family leave leave will affect your 2020 taxes.
+Life with a new baby and tax season are confusing enough on their own, but when you combine the two factors, then throw in a global pandemic plus income from potential child tax credits, tax season gets overwhelming fast.
+If you’re feeling in over your head, the following tips will help clarify how family leave will affect your 2021 taxes.

 1 If You Took Unpaid Family Leave